AmrElkady93/SimpleNotePad/README.md

-# SimpleNotPad make some functionality of notpad
+# SimpleNotPad make some functionality of notepad